sashahafner/silageVOC-EF-2020/ReadMe.md

 Total national silage production was for corn, haylage, alfalfa, and sorghum silage production, which is reported in tons, and was assumed to be in fresh mass units at 35% dry matter (DM).
 ** Total silage production is 42 Tg DM per year. ** Cattle populations are available as the number of dairy or beef cows, excluding bulls, steers, heifers, and calves.
-Although these other animal groups consume silage, cow numbers are used for calculation of emissions in the NEI, and so these EFs should be based on them.
+Although these other animal groups consume silage, cow numbers are used for calculation of emissions in the NEI, and so these EFs should be based on them in order to predict total emissions.
 (**NTS: Abt/EPA needs to confirm this!**)
-Furthermore, we assumed that dairy cattle consume 75% of US silage and beef 25% (C. Al Rotz, USDA-ARS, personal communication).
+To estimate silage feeding rates, we assumed all silage produced in the US is fed to dairy and beef cattle.
-(**NTS: Link this to Al's 2 papers!**)
+Based on the Integrated Farm System Model (IFSM) simulation results described in recent national assessments of dairy and beef cattle (Rotz et al., 2019, 2021), we assumed that dairy cattle consume 75% of US silage and beef 25% (C. Al Rotz, USDA-ARS, personal communication).
 Based on this approach, silage feeding rates were about 10 kg DM per d for dairy cows and 0.9 kg DM per d for beef cows.

 # References